 Duct-taped two hours in a morgue drawer; don't piss off the Janitor; end of story.

 - The third-season The X-Files episode "Apocrypha" ends with villainous double (triple?) agent Alex Krycek locked in a missile silo eight stories underground, pounding on the door and screaming to be let out.

-- Before a drinking game in the iPhone app "Roommates Visual Novel", the character Dominic is tied to a chair so he can't interfere with the partying.
+- Before a drinking game in Roommates, the character Dominic is tied to a chair so he can't interfere with the partying.
 After getting horribly drunk, the other characters stumble upstairs and leave him there for the whole night.
 Understandably, they are horrified when they walk downstairs the next morning and find him still there.
 Luckily, Rakesh loses the rock-paper-scissors game and has to untie him.

 - When Bruno considers a kidnap-and-ransom scheme in Bruno the Bandit he remembers the last time he tried it.
 Several years ago.
 And forgot about the kidnap victim.

 - #Killstagram: An orphan girl was kept locked up in a room, and the captors didn't come back for her when the building caught on fire.
 She would later become the phantom assassin, trapping various people in a Deadly Game for committing violent crimes against children.

 - In Sunstone, during one of Ally and Alan's early sessions, a bad burrito on Alan's part and a blown-out fuse conspired to leave Ally alone and tied up for forty minutes that were utterly agonizing for both her and Alan.
 It was the incident that convinced both of them that they needed to buckle down and change the game.